 After the above steps are completed, we now have an Azure AD Application and a key to use for authentication.
 Now we need to grant the application permission to access Azure Resources.

-Azure’s Role Based Access Control (RBAC) allows us to assign access privledges for ARM directly to the application.
+Azure’s Role Based Access Control (RBAC) allows us to assign access privileges for ARM directly to the application.
 There’s no option for this in the old management portal though, so we’re going to need to move over to the new management portal.
 I found the instructions for this process in the azure documentation, but I’ll repeat it here.

 The fancy term for what we’re doing is assigning a role to a “service principal.”
 Basically, we’re just assigning a role that would normally be given to a user, to an application.
 We can scope the service principal’s role to a resource, or service provider.
 In my case, I’m just going to scope the permissions to the whole subscription, because I’m just playing around and don’t want to have to do this for every service I want to access.
 This is mostly bad security practice, but you can tighten up the security once you know exactly which resources the app will require.